Expectation Values from the Single-Layer Quantum Approximate Optimization Algorithm on Ising Problems: Numerical Results and discussion

 We calculated the optimal \QAOA expectation values for a subset of the G-set instances having $\num{800}$, $\num{2000}$, $\num{5000}$, or $\num{7000}$ vertices and up to $\num{41459}$ edges.
 The results are divided into two tables; Table~\ref{table:G-set_Ising}, where results are expressed in terms of Ising energies, and Table~\ref{table:G-set_cut}, where we show them as cut values.
 The instances have weights that are drawn from two possible sets, depending on the instance: $\{0,1\}$ and $\{-1,0,+1\}$.
 For Table~\ref{table:G-set_Ising}, we derive in the appendix an analytical formula that allows us to estimate the optimal energy of a G-set instance, $E_\textrm{opt} \approx 1.18 \sqrt{|E|\times |V|}$.
 The ratio between the theoretical maximum and the \QAOA expectation, $r_\textrm{exp.}=F_\textrm{max}/E_\textrm{opt}$, ranges between $0.252-0.389$.
 This ratio is similar to the formula of the approximation ratio, $r=F_\textrm{max}/C_\textrm{max}$, that is frequently used in the literature to determine the efficiency of the \QAOA~\cite{farhi2014quantum,google_qaoa, wang2018quantum}.
 We just substitute the real maximum of the cost function by our theoretical approximation.
 The ratio for the best-known classical solution to the \QAOA expectation, $r_\textrm{Ising}=F_\textrm{max}/E^{cl}_\textrm{max}$, ranges between $0.36-0.475$.
 Note how the theoretical maximum is close to the classical best-known solution for most instances except G14-G17.
 For this set the \emph{Ratio Ising} and \emph{Ratio cut} are also particularly high.
 This leads us to believe that the best-known classical solution is not as good for these particular instances.
 This same logic applies to other instances with high values of \emph{Ratio Ising} e.g.\ G11.
 Additionally, the \QAOA expectation value is expected to be higher for instances with small amount of edges and common neighbours between vertices.
 These ratios can be used as a method to quickly determine the \QAOA expectation of a given instance; one can use the analytical formula to determine the theoretical maximum, and use the ratio range to determine the \QAOA expectation.
 The expectation value landscapes are very similar for the G-set instances, with similar optimal angles as predicted in \cite{brandao2018fixed}.
 Fig.~\ref{fig:G_set} shows the landscape of instance G64.

-We also calculated the best \QAOA expectation values for $7$ Ising instances in Table~\ref{table:G-set_ising_field}.
-These instances were generated by adding weight $\{-1,+1\}$ external fields at random to instances of the G-set.
+We also calculated the best \QAOA expectation values for the $7$ Ising instances listed in Table~\ref{table:G-set_ising_field}.
+The first five of these instances were generated by adding weight $\{-1,+1\}$ external fields at random to instances of the G-set benchmark instances.
 We denote these instances as I$x$ where $x$ is the G instance label on which it is based.
-Additionally, two more instances, I99 and I100, were custom generated by assigning $\{-1,+1\}$ weights at random.
-The number of vertex and edges goes up to $\num{100000}$ and $\num{150000}$, respectively, in I100.
+Additionally, two more instances, I99 and I100, were generated by assigning $\{-1,+1\}$ weights and fields at random.
+The number of vertices and edges goes up to $\num{100000}$ and $\num{150000}$, respectively, in I100.
 An approximation for the optimal Ising energy of these instances was obtained using the analytical formula $E_\textrm{opt} \approx 1.18 \sqrt{|V| \times (|E|+|V|)}$, that is derived in the appendix.
 We obtained a ratio $r_\textrm{exp.}$ that ranges between $~0.318-0.39$ when comparing the theoretical optima and the \QAOA expectation.
 The values of the $r_\textrm{exp.}$ ratios are very similar to those obtained for \MaxCut instances.
 The \emph{Time} column displays in seconds the time required to obtain the full expectation value landscape and optimal angles.